 I hope this blog gives you some insights into the skills required by a data analyst to have a long, successful career.
 Skills are the deciding factor on whether you get high-paid jobs or not.
 The numbers that are provided above are just to give you some context.
 But, if you have the right skills, you can get a job with a high salary even early in your career.

-To pursue a career in this domain and become a successful Data Analyst with a high-paying salary, you can sign up for Intellipaat’s online course for Data Analysts today!
+To pursue a career in this domain and become a successful Data Analyst with a high-paying salary, you can sign up for this online Data Analyst course today!
 This course will help you in the early stages of your career as a data analyst by helping you to develop various skills.